 To minimize its exposure to liquidity risk, Derayah has established procedures that enable to monitor on a daily basis its cash flows and to manage them properly through its Finance Department.
+As evident from qualitative disclosures in earlier section Derayah has substantial amount deposited with local banks which can be accessed instantly as and when needed in addition to this investments are placed in liquid asset class according to its principal investment policy.
+Derayah actively manages its funding requirements through a number of measures including matching of structural liquidity requirement.

-This allows the Derayah to maintain sufficient cash and highly liquid current assets in order to be able to cover its present or future financial liabilities.
+This allows the Derayah to maintain sufficient cash and highly liquid current assets in order to be able to cover its present or future financial liabilities with sufficient positive liquidity gap.